maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 The randomized search achieved results similar to grid search, in less than 25% of the computation time.
 The identification of the optimal set of hyperparameters is however not guaranteed.
 It is possible to specify a broader set of parameters to test in grid search and randomized search using `np.arange` function, but the underlying distribution remains discrete.

 In conclusion, using the Bayesian approach seems to be a good choice, since it can learn complex relations and interactions between the hyperparameters.
-There is however a risk that such approach focuses only on local minima, and controlling this with a randomize search at first might be a good idea.
+There is however a risk that such an approach focuses only on local minima, and controlling this with a randomize search at first might be a good idea.

 Sources :
 - [A good Quora answer](https://www.quora.com/How-does-Bayesian-optimization-work)